All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Overview: Why Semaglutide Works for Diabetes

 Type 2 diabetes is fundamentally a disease of insulin resistance and impaired insulin secretion.
-Your body either does not produce enough insulin or does not use it efficiently, leading to elevated blood glucose levels.
+Your body either doesn't produce enough insulin or doesn't use it efficiently, leading to improved blood glucose levels.
 Over time, chronically high blood sugar damages blood vessels, nerves, kidneys, and eyes.

 Semaglutide attacks this problem from multiple angles.
 As a GLP-1 receptor agonist, it stimulates insulin release in a glucose-dependent manner (meaning it helps your pancreas produce insulin when blood sugar is high but backs off when blood sugar is normal, reducing the risk of hypoglycemia).
 It also suppresses glucagon, the hormone that tells your liver to release stored glucose, and it slows gastric emptying, which prevents sharp blood sugar spikes after meals.